Marie Göranzon

 Britt-Marie Elisabeth Göranzon Malmsjö (born 27 October 1942) is a Swedish actress.

 Marie Göranzon has been part of Sweden's Royal Dramatic Theatre-ensemble since 1967.
 She trained at the Royal Dramatic Training Academy from 1964 to 1967.

 Personal life

 Göranzon's first husband was Lars Amble, an actor and director.

 Göranzon's husband is Jan Malmsjö, an actor.
-Göranzon's son is Jonas Malmsjö, also an actor of Dramaten).
+Göranzon's son is Jonas Malmsjö, also an actor of the Royal Dramatic Theatre).